 The first is the most obvious – there’s an abandoned temple of the Elder Elemental God in area 17A.
 Although it’s not specifically labeled as such (it’s called the WEIRD ABANDONED TEMPLE), there’s little question of it, although it seems to be long abandoned and only operating at partial power (compared to others we see).
 It has the same sort of insanity-inducing effects, and it is possible to invoke an image of “a writing amorphous form of sickly mauves and violets” with “formless members”.

 Immediately adjacent to this temple is a VESTRY (?) (area 18).
-It’s got “disgusting murals and bas-relief depictions of nasty things.”That would square with the description we get of an EEG temple in G3 Hall of the Fire Giant King
+It’s got “disgusting murals and bas-relief depictions of nasty things.”That would square with the description we get of an EEG temple in G3 Hall of the Fire Giant King.

 But this also brings us to the second interesting thing about this part of the dungeon level.
 The vestry has “a flight of ridged, step-like stones slants steeply downwards toward the south, but this way is completely blocked by tons of stone blocks and rubble.”